Darkuantum/CTD-1D/README.md

 ### Minigame 2

-Mini-game 2 runs through a set of words that requires the player to memorise within a time limit, afterwards the words will appear and the user will have to type them in order.
-This is to help replicate the short term memory of a patient with Alzhimer which is directly linked to dementia.
-Each time the player gets the answer correct, it will go down a list of harder words based of the initial difficulty they have chosen.
+Minigame 2 runs through a set of words that requires the user to memorise within a time limit, afterwards the words will appear and the user will have to type them in order.
+This is to help replicate the short term memory of a patient with dementia.
+Each time the user gets the answer correct, the game will go down a list of harder words based of the initial difficulty they have chosen.

 **Minigame 2 documentation**